bergercookie/vim-debugstring/README.md

 - [ ] Append to current line if that is empty
 - [x] Support repeat.vim
 - [ ] Use an assertion module
+- [x] Use vader.vim for TDD
+- [ ] Extend vader support for rest of languages
+- [ ] Use travis for CI
+- [x] Bug with changing the filename of the current file